trustfractal/protocol/md-book/src/vision.md

 > TODO: formalize purpose and goals of the vision

 We believe Fractal Protocol can ...
+TODO

 This document is ...
+TODO

 ## Where we are & Where we're going